maksyukvadim/test-blog/README.md

 [race conditions with lazy-loaded content](https://github.com/facebook/create-react-app/issues/3613#issuecomment-353467430), the default behavior is to conservatively keep the updated service worker in the "[waiting](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#waiting)" state.
 This means that users will end up seeing older content until they close (reloading is not enough) their existing, open tabs.
-See [this blog post](https://jeffy.info/2018/10/10/sw-in-c-r-a.html) for more details about this behavior.
+See [this posts post](https://jeffy.info/2018/10/10/sw-in-c-r-a.html) for more details about this behavior.

 1. Users aren't always familiar with offline-first web apps.
 It can be useful to